BurningSegway/P3-Project-Group/packages/README.md

 Copy the URCap file onto a USB drive and insert it into the UR pendant.
 From the welcome screen on the pendant navigate to: Setup Robot -> URCaps.
 Here click on the plus sign, select the URCap from the USB drive and click open.
 Restart the robot when promted to.

-After the reboot 'External Control' should be visible inside the installation section, once you have pressed program robot from the welcome screen.
+After the reboot 'External Control' should be visible inside the installation section, once you have pressed 'Program robot' from the welcome screen.

 Select 'External Control' and enter the IP of the PC that will run the ROS driver.
 Leave the custom port as is.